Jellybaby34/EightPlayerDuckGame/README.md

-# BROKEN DO NOT USE, I MIGHT FIX IT, PROBABLY NOT

-# 8 Player Duck Game
+# Eight Player Duck Game
-# Post bugs to the issue tracker.
-If I don't know about them I can't fix them
+# Please post bugs on the issue tracker.

 # Overview
-This is a mod for the game "Duck Game" which allows more than 4 players to join a single game.
-The end goal is that this mod will be able to be hosted on the workshop just like any other mod and allow large games.
+This is a mod for Duck Game which allows up to eight player to join a single game.

+# Reporting Issues
+When reporting bugs or issues.
+Please include any error messages and ways to replicate them.
+It makes my life much easier when fixing bugs.

 # Installing
 Download it using the steam workshop at the following link: